IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

     appropriately for the frame, and clear all other bits.
 * Must set the "Reserved/Padding" field to 0.
 * May set a Len 8 DLC value for CAN CC frames or set this field to 0.
-* May strip trailing padding bytes to save disk space if all above statements are satisfied.
+* May strip trailing padding octets to save disk space if all above statements are satisfied.

 For a data frame, the payload is the data field of the CAN CC or CAN FD